marmstr93ng/TimeManagementSystem/README.md

 ## ToDo (No order)
 1. Multiple days - Total work week
+* A display of the information currently input
+* A menu system for action options (dict with key = option ID, Value is option description, ID triggers action) - If statement with action within
+* Where to put this control TMS or workweek? - TMS - This week, User Settings, Exit - WorkWeek - Download tms data, add/update/remove clock, add/update/remove auth absense
+* After every action within workweek calculate total day/week time
+2. Remove/update clock or auth absense
 2. User Class - pass user settings to different modules
 3. Create User profile - asks name, work ID, break rule -> added to custom user settings file
-4. Develop web scraper - move to main.(must be kept as an optional step to fit into other TMSs)
+4. Develop web scraper - move to main.(must be kept as an optional step to fit into other TMSs) - enable flag, url - general settings
 5. Verification check against TMS daily totals
 6. Gui (QT)
 7. Scrape historic clock
 8. Trend (normal check in time for each day, number of work hours)
 9. Error Handling (e.g. should there be a valueerror if calculate total hours off no clocks)
+10. Add docstring to methods